ninapavlich/doxie-automator/README.md

 3a.
 Given a whole set of documents, suggest the file keywords 3b.
 Given a whole set of documents, suggest categories for them to be grouped in 3c.
 Make a best guess at what the filename should be
+4. Auto-rotate image if there is blackspace in the margins
+5. Create a rule workflow so that given certain conditions, a file would be sent to the appropriate place (e.g. A document with keyword Michael would be sent to Michael's Dropbox, vs Nina's would be sent to Nina's email)